 - Viral infection

-- Diet issues and/or dog food allergies
+- Diet issues and dog food allergies

 - Pancreatitis

-- Irritable bowel disease (IBD – yes dogs get this too!)
+- Irritable bowel disease (IBD – yes, dogs get this too!)

 - Eating grass or something else foreign that dogs should not be eating!